 Do we need a paradigm shift in medicine?
+Or just better research?

-In 1977, Willis Harman, US physicist, professor of electrical engineering, social scientist and futurist, stated:
+Back in 1977, Willis Harman, US physicist, professor of electrical engineering, social scientist and futurist, stated:

 “…since we have come to understand that science is not a description of ‘reality’, but a metaphorical ordering of experience, the new science does not impugn the old.
 It is not a question of which view is “true” in some ultimate sense.
 Rather, it is a matter of which picture is more useful in guiding human affairs” (Symposium on Consciousness).